laristra/portage/doc/example.md

 ## Portageapp_jali

-This application demonstrates how to remap (scalar) field data using Jali mesh infrastructure.
-The application `app/portageapp/portageapp_jali.cc` is capable of remapping cell- and nodal fields defined on square/cubic meshes or on
+This application demonstrates how to remap (scalar) field data using the Jali mesh infrastructure.
+The application `app/portageapp/portageapp_jali.cc` is capable of remapping cell and nodal fields defined on square/cubic meshes or on
 unstructured meshes in 2D and 3D, respectively.
 ![Visualization of a source mesh (red) and a part of a target mesh (black) with remapped data using Paraview.](doxygen/images/jaliapp_example.png)

 The app allow users to specify an analytic field on a source mesh.
 This is done by an algebraic expression in the standard input, see options and examples bellow.
-An error or remap is calculated by comparing remapped values to exact values in the cell-centroids/nodes on a target mesh and the error is printed to standard output.
+An error of remap is calculated by comparing remapped values to exact values in the cell-centroids/nodes on a target mesh and the error is printed to standard output.
 The remapped field on a target mesh is saved into a file `output.exo` if it is not specified otherwise.
 The app can be run using e.g.